 - Grevillea ‘Lara Dwarf’ – Often only reaching 30 cm in height, the lara dwarf is a long spreading cultivar with rolled leaf edges and short branches.
 It produces creamy leaves with a light pink blush which bloom from April to October.

-Grevilleas For Hedging
+Grevilleas for Hedging

 Many of the grevillea species are the perfect choice if looking for a flowering hedge.
 Varieties like the Rosmarinifolia and Ivanhoe are popular choices due to their dense growth habit and fuss-free care.